The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-s-show-1-2021.md

 showtapeFormats = ["Studio C 3x DVD + Floppy","Studio C 3x DVD + Floppy","Studio C USB + MicroSD","3-Stage DVD","Cyberamics DVD"]
 +++
 ***Show 1 2021* also known as the 'Evergreen show' is the generic show released January 4, 2021 featuring a variety of songs released from 2016-2020
 This was created with the idea to play between promotional events.
 This show features 8 Songs.
 7 Reused and 1 new.
-Originally played January 4, 2021 - February 28, 2021 then after {{< wiki-link "Chuck E Cheese's Show 2 2021" >}} played again from April 26, 2021 - May 30, 2021.**
+Originally played January 4, 2021 - February 28, 2021 then after {{< wiki-link "Chuck E. Cheese's Show 2 2021" >}} played again from April 26, 2021 - May 30, 2021.**

 ## Show List: